LakeYS/blockland-joystick/README.md

 # Development Notice
 I currently do not have plans to further develop this project, however you are free to fork it for your own uses.
 I have included some of my personal notes and documentation below for reference.
+This repository has been archived as of May 29, 2019.

 # blockland-joystick